slbailey/Retrovue/docs/domain/ScheduleDay.md

 - Manual override flag (is_manual_override) - indicates if this was manually overridden
 - Unique constraint ensuring one schedule per channel per date

 Schedule days are the resolved output of the planning process.
-They are **derived from [SchedulePlan](SchedulePlan.md)** and **materialized 3–4 days in advance**, then **frozen** after generation.
-They represent "what will actually air" after resolving active layered plans for a given channel and date into concrete schedules with specific `asset_uuid` selections (possibly derived from [VirtualAssets](VirtualAsset.md)), wall-clock times anchored to the channel's Grid boundaries, and playback instructions derived from Programs. **ScheduleDay is the primary expansion point for Programs → episodes and VirtualAssets → assets.** Manual overrides are permitted post-generation even after the schedule day has been frozen.
+They are **derived from [SchedulePlan](SchedulePlan.md) using Zones (time windows) and Patterns (ordered Program lists).
+If multiple plans are active, priority resolves overlapping Zones.** ScheduleDays are **materialized 3–4 days in advance**, then **frozen** after generation.
+They represent "what will actually air" after resolving active plans for a given channel and date into concrete schedules with specific `asset_uuid` selections (possibly derived from [VirtualAssets](VirtualAsset.md)), wall-clock times anchored to the channel's Grid boundaries, and playback instructions derived from Programs. **ScheduleDay is the primary expansion point for Programs → episodes and VirtualAssets → assets.** Manual overrides are permitted post-generation even after the schedule day has been frozen.

 ## Execution model

-ScheduleService generates BroadcastScheduleDay records **derived from active layered [SchedulePlans](SchedulePlan.md) for a given channel and date**.
-Schedule days are **materialized 3–4 days in advance** to provide stable schedules for EPG and playout systems.
+ScheduleService generates BroadcastScheduleDay records **derived from active [SchedulePlans](SchedulePlan.md) using Zones (time windows) and Patterns (ordered Program lists) for a given channel and date.
+If multiple plans are active, priority resolves overlapping Zones.** Schedule days are **materialized 3–4 days in advance** to provide stable schedules for EPG and playout systems.
 The process:

 1. **Plan resolution**: For a given channel and date, identify all applicable active [SchedulePlans](SchedulePlan.md) (based on cron_expression, date ranges, priority).
 Apply priority-based layering where more specific plans override generic ones.
 Zones from higher-priority plans override overlapping Zones from lower-priority plans.
 2. **Zone and Pattern resolution**: Retrieve Zones (time windows) and Patterns (ordered lists of Programs) from the matching plan(s)